Best Car Insurance in Arizona for 2025 [Your Guide to the Top 10 Companies]

 Based on these numbers, the companies with the most complaints are Liberty Mutual, Progressive, Geico, and Allstate, while the companies with fewer complaints are USAA, Travelers, and American Family.

 Although it is definitely something to consider, it doesn’t necessarily mean a company is bad.
-It is more along the lines of an indicator as to how that company handles complaints and customer satisfaction.
+It is more of an indicator of how that company handles complaints and customer satisfaction.

-Shopping around for the best car insurance in Arizona is what’s going to help you save money while still getting the best coverage for you.
+Shopping around for the best car insurance in Arizona can help you save money while still getting the best coverage.
 Below is some information about the rates across various companies in Arizona.

 Insurance CompanyMonthly RateCompared to State Percentage